 All industries, including the semiconductor industry, are subject to legal claims, with and without merit, including securities class action litigation that may be particularly costly and which may divert the attention of our management and our resources in general.
 We are involved in a variety of legal matters, most of which we consider either routine matters that arise in the normal course of business or immaterial for our aggregate business operations.
 These routine matters typically fall into broad categories such as those involving suppliers and customers, employment and labor, and intellectual property.
-We believe it is unlikely that the final outcome of these legal claims will have a material adverse effect on our financial position, results of operations or cash flows.
+We believe it is unlikely that the final outcome of these legal claims will have a material adverse effect on our financial position, operating results or cash flows.
 However, defense and settlement costs can be substantial, even with respect to claims that we believe have no merit.
-Due to the inherent uncertainty of the litigation proceeding could have a material effect on our business, financial condition, results of operations or cash flows.
+Due to the inherent uncertainty of the litigation process, the resolution of any particular legal claim or proceeding could adversely affect our business, operating results and financial condition.

 As mentioned above, from time to time, we have been, or may in the future be, involved in securities litigation or litigation arising from our acquisitions.
 We can provide no assurance as to the outcome of any such litigation matter in which we are a party.
-These types of matters are costly to defend and even if resolved in our favor, could have a material adverse effect on our business, financial condition, results of operations and cash flow.
+These types of matters are costly to defend and even if resolved in our favor, could have a material adverse effect on our business, financial condition, operating results and cash flow.
 Such litigation could also substantially divert the attention of our management and our resources in general.
 Uncertainties resulting from the initiation and continuation of securities or other litigation could harm our ability to obtain credit and financing for our operations and to compete in the marketplace.
 Because the price of our Common Stock has been, and may continue to be, volatile, we can provide no assurance that securities litigation will not be filed against us in the future.
 In addition, we can provide no assurance that our past or future acquisitions will not subject us to additional litigation.
 See Part I, Item 3 "Legal Proceedings" of this Annual Report for more information on our legal proceedings.

-We are subject to many environmental laws and regulations that could result in significant expenses and could adversely affect our business, results of operations and financial condition.
+We are subject to many environmental laws and regulations that could result in significant expenses and could adversely affect our business, operating results and financial condition.